Breaking the Barrier $2^k$ for Subset Feedback Vertex Set in Chordal Graphs: Conclusion

 \section{Conclusion}

-In this paper, we break the ``$2^{k}$-barrier'' for \textsc{SFVS in Chordal Graphs}.
-To achieve this breakthrough, we introduce a new measure based on the Dulmage-Mendelsohn decomposition.
-This measure serves as the basis for designing and analyzing an algorithm that addresses a crucial sub-case.
-Furthermore, we analyze the whole algorithm using the traditional measure $k$, employing various techniques such as a divide-and-conquer approach and reductions based on small separators.
-Our algorithm bottleneck occurs when dealing with \textsc{SFVS in Split Graphs}.
-Additionally, our results indicate that improving the algorithm for \textsc{SFVS in Split Graphs} can also lead to improvements in the algorithm for solving \textsc{SFVS in Chordal Graphs}.
+In this paper, we broke the ``$2^{k}$-barrier'' for \textsc{SFVS in Chordal Graphs}.
+As a corollary, we obtained an exact algorithm faster than $\mathcal{O}^{*}(2^{n})$ for \textsc{Prize-Collecting Maximum Independent Set in hypergraphs}.
+To achieve this breakthrough, we introduced a new measure based on the Dulmage-Mendelsohn decomposition.
+This measure served as the basis for designing and analyzing an algorithm that addresses a crucial sub-case.
+Furthermore, we analyzed the whole algorithm using the traditional measure $k$, employing various techniques such as a divide-and-conquer approach and reductions based on small separators.
+The bottleneck of our algorithm occurs when dealing with \textsc{SFVS in Split Graphs}.

-We think it is interesting to break the ``$2^{k}$-barrier'' for more important problems, say the \textsc{Steiner Tree} problem.
-For \textsc{SFVS} in general graphs, the best result is still $\mathcal{O}^{*}(4^{k})$~\cite{siamcompIwataWY16,focsIwataYY18}.
-The gap between the results in general graphs and chordal graphs is large.
-It will also be interesting to reduce the gap by improving the bound for \textsc{SFVS} in general graphs.
+We think it is interesting to break the ``$2^{k}$-barrier'' or ``$2^{n}$-barrier'' for more important problems, say the \textsc{Steiner Tree} problem and TSP.
+For \textsc{SFVS} in general graphs, the best result is $\mathcal{O}^{*}(4^{k})$~\cite{siamcompIwataWY16,focsIwataYY18}.
+It will also be interesting to reduce the gap between the results in general graphs and chordal graphs.